correctomatic/correction-API/README.md

 nc -lk 9000
 ```

-## Assignment management
+### Assignment management

-TO-DO: describe the endpoints for managing the assignments
+There is a REST API for managing the assignments.
+The endpoints are:

+- `GET /assignments`: Get all the assignments
+- `POST /assignments`: Create a new assignment **for the user logged in**
+- `GET /assignments/:user`: Get all the assignments for a user
+- `GET /assignments/:user/:assignment`: Get the details of an assignment
+- `PUT /assignments/:user/:assignment`: Update the details of an assignment
+- `DELETE /assignments/:user/:assignment`: Delete an assignment

-## User management
+### User management

 #### POST /login